SandeepSingh1997/Spotify_TDD/README.md

 * A playlist can be shared publicly.
 * Can view open(publicly shared) playlists.
 * A playlist can be rated.
+* Shuffle play of a playlist
+* Can share a particular playlist to a particular user

 ### Requirements
 1. User
 2. Playlist
 3. Song
+4. SpotifyManager